ambustion/ASCII-Aquarium-weather/README.md

 ## Web Flasher

-The easiest way to install ASCII Aquarium CYD is with the browser flasher:
+The easiest way to install ASCII Aquarium is with the browser flasher:

 [Flash ASCII Aquarium CYD](https://power-pill.github.io/ASCII-Aquarium/)